Andy Schatz

 Andy Schatz (/ʃɑːts/; born March 9, 1978) is a video game designer based in San Diego.
 He began developing video games at a young age and graduated from Amherst College.
 After graduation, he worked for various video game development companies, including TKO Software, before founding his own independent video game development studio Pocketwatch Games in 2004.
 Attempting to expand his company, Schatz tried enrolling into business school; all applications were rejected.
 As a result, he began working on games he was passionate about.
-Schatz has released four video games under Pocketwatch Games: Wildlife Tycoon: Venture Africa, Venture Arctic, Monaco: What's Yours Is Mine, and Tooth and Tail.
-Monaco 2 is currently in development.
+Schatz has released five video games under Pocketwatch Games: Wildlife Tycoon: Venture Africa, Venture Arctic, Monaco: What's Yours Is Mine, Tooth and Tail, and Monaco 2.
 His design philosophy revolves around taking inspiration from already existing media, such as films, and transforming it into a video game.

 Early life

 Andy Schatz was born in San Diego.
 His father was a geophysicist, his mother a philosophy professor.
 At the age of four, Schatz received a Commodore 64, which sparked his desire to create video games.
 By the age of seven, he had designed maze games and applied BASIC scripts to make them work.
 When he was in seventh grade, he developed code for a game he called Servants of Darkness, a "Warlords-esque game" for the Commodore 64.
 His work on game development led to an invitation to the 1995 California State Science Fair.
 In the same year, Schatz began working on Netplay, an online gaming portal, which acted as his introduction to the video game industry.
 He later enrolled at Amherst College, where he graduated with a degree in Computer Science and Fine Arts.